mailjet/api-documentation/guides/_getting-started.md

 Each resource has a list of properties and methods you can see in our [API reference](/email-api/v3/).

 <aside class="notice">
 On the Mailjet API, all <code>PUT</code> method use will behave like a <code>PATCH</code> method.
 The update will affect only the specified properties, the other properties of an existing single resource will not be modified nor deleted.
-It also mean that all non mandatory properties can be omitted from your payload.
+It also means that all non mandatory properties can be omitted from your payload.
 </aside>

 ###Authenticate